codedread/erp/README.md

 ## The Phrase

-  * For now, it is unclear how long the phrase needs to be to match 128-bits of randomness.
-    But I think an ideal spot is between 3 and 5 words long.
+  * For now, it is unclear how long the word list and phrase needs to be to match 122-bits of randomness, but I think an ideal spot is between 3 and 5 words long.
   * Duplicate words should be allowed.